 It’s easy to tell the difference between the uncropped and cropped video.
 Close cropping in on faces and key details help make the footage pop on small screens.
 Zooming in on faces emphasizes expression and intimacy make it easier for the viewer to connect with the story.

 Using large text and graphics on a mobile screen is important to make sure the text stands out on a small screen.

 A lot of mobile device users have their phone screens dimmed.
 Make sure your footage is bright enough so it pops even on a dim screen.

 Of course placement is important as well.
 Making sure to place zoomed in faces or the video’s focal point in the blue box, while avoiding the corners.

-So to recap on the main takeaways.
-Ensure that your creative either establishes a need for the product or introduces the product heroically as a desirable solution within the first 5 seconds.The second major takeaway is to ensure your creative is optimized for a mobile environment.
+So to recap the main takeaways: Ensure that your creative either establishes a need for the product or introduces the product heroically as a desirable solution within the first 5 seconds.The second major takeaway is to ensure your creative is optimized for a mobile environment.
+Also, don’t forget to experiment with new content often.
+It’s important to test new creative to see what performs better with your audience.
 By following these tips, you’ll be on your way to having a great, unskippable Youtube ad.